Insecticide Poisoning in Dogs

 Insecticide poisoning is caused by the direct application or by accidental consumption of the insecticide.
 There are many types of insecticides, including:

-• Pyrethrins or pyrethroids - pyrethrins have been used as a popular insecticide for years, it's effective by attacking the sodium channel as well as chloride and calcium channels.
+• Pyrethrins or pyrethroids - Pyrethrins have been used as a popular insecticide for years; it's effective by attacking the sodium channel as well as the chloride and calcium channels.
 This effect exacerbates the impact when reaching toxic levels in dogs.
 Cats are especially sensitive to pyrethrins and applying a pyrethrin product meant for a dog to a cat can prove fatal.

 Insecticides are often used to help prevent fleas and ticks on dogs.
 Though these can usually be applied topically without harming your dog, they may still be dangerous if an adverse reaction occurs or if your dog ingests the insecticide.
-A residual insecticide applied to plants or feed may also harm your dog if eaten or otherwise absorbed.
+A residual insecticide applied to plants or feed may also harm your dog if eaten or otherwise absorbed through the skin.

 Diagnosis of Insecticide Poisoning in Dogs

 A diagnosis for insecticide poisoning is typically made based on history and clinical findings.
-If you know or suspect that your dog has insecticide poisoning, bring a sample of the insecticide with you so that the veterinarian can prescribe the appropriate treatment.
-Let the veterinarian know what symptoms your dog has exhibited, as well as their duration and severity.
+If you know or suspect that your dog has insecticide poisoning, bring a sample of the insecticide with you so that your veterinarian can prescribe the appropriate treatment.
+Let your veterinarian know what symptoms your dog has exhibited, as well as their duration and severity.

 Treatment is usually provided before confirmation of the diagnosis, as insecticide poisoning can be quickly fatal.
 However, with certain insecticides, the diagnosis can be confirmed with laboratory testing of the blood or urine.
-If cholinesterase in the blood is less than 25 percent of normal levels, the veterinarian will confirm a positive case.
+If cholinesterase levels in the blood are less than 25 percent, your veterinarian will confirm a positive case.
 If you are not sure that your dog has been in contact with an insecticide, and if clinical signs do not ease following treatment, insecticide poisoning may not be the cause of your dog’s symptoms.

 Treatment of Insecticide Poisoning in Dogs

-Treatment for insecticide poisoning depends on whether the insecticide was applied or ingested though the goal in both cases is decontamination and symptom management.
-If the insecticide was applied, simply bathing your dog with dish washing detergent before the product has been absorbed may be enough to decontaminate him or her.
+Treatment for insecticide poisoning depends on whether the insecticide was applied or ingested, though the goal in both cases is decontamination and symptom management.
+If the insecticide was applied, simply bathing your dog with dishwashing detergent before the product has been absorbed may be enough to decontaminate them.

 In cases where the insecticide was ingested, it will need to be flushed out of your dog’s stomach.
 In most cases, this can be accomplished by inducing vomiting and/or through emptying the bowels.
-With certain insecticides, vomiting is not recommended, in which case the veterinarian may administer activated charcoal to bind toxins and prevent them from getting absorbed.
+With certain insecticides, vomiting is not recommended, in which case your veterinarian may administer activated charcoal to bind toxins and prevent them from getting absorbed, or they will perform a gastric lavage.

-IV fluid therapy may be necessary for dehydrated dogs while anti-seizure medication may be given to address convulsions and a respirator, or oxygen cage used to aid with breathing.
-As the insecticide is flushed out of your dog’s system, the veterinarian will focus on managing his or her symptoms.
+IV fluid therapy may be necessary to flush the patient through, while anti-seizure medication may be given to address convulsions, and a respirator or oxygen cage used to aid with breathing.
+As the insecticide is flushed out of your dog’s system, your veterinarian will focus on managing their symptoms.
 Hospitalization may be required for treatment, monitoring, and supportive care.

 Petted logo